ReactionMechanismGenerator/RMG-Py/documentation/source/users/arkane/input_pdep.rst

 Kinetics Computations
 =====================

 The input to the ``kinetics()`` function is identical to that of `a non-pressure-dependent job <input.html#kinetics-computations>`_.
 Note, however, that because currently the ``reaction()`` function for a pressure-dependent job cannot connect bimolecular reactants to bimolecular products (e.g., as in a hydrogen abstraction or disproportionation reaction), it is also not possible to use ``kinetics()`` on such a reaction either.
 The kinetics of such a reaction can only be calculated as part of a non-pressure-dependent job.

-Use a ``kinetics()`` function to make CanTherm execute the high-pressure limit kinetic parameters computation for a reaction.
+Use a ``kinetics()`` function to make Arkane execute the high-pressure limit kinetic parameters computation for a reaction.
 The ``'label'`` string must correspond to that of a defined ``reaction()`` function.
 If desired, define a temperature range and number of temperatures at which the high-pressure rate coefficient will be tabulated and saved to the outupt file.
 The 3-parameter modified Arrhenius coefficients will automatically be fit to the computed rate coefficients.
 The quantum tunneling factor will also be displayed.

 Below is a typical ``kinetics()`` function::